If you have a Google Workspace for Education account and want to test new features in a separate domain, apply for a test domain.

 You'll receive an email with information about your new account.

-You get a 14-day free trial with your G Suite test account.
-For more information, see About your free G Suite trial.
+You get a 14-day free trial with your Google Workspace for Education test account.
+For details, go to About your Google Workspace free trial.

 After you submit your request and verify your domain, we review your organization’s eligibility.
 We contact you by email about the status of your application in 1–2 weeks.